Jose Esteves

-Jose "Joe" Santos Esteves (born 1947) was the mayor of Milpitas, California.
+Jose "Joe" Santos Esteves (born 1947) is an American politician who served as mayor of Milpitas, California, from 2002 to 2008, and again from 2010 to 2016.
 A Republican, Esteves was born in the Philippines and graduated from the University of the Philippines Diliman before immigrating to the United States in 1980.
-He was elected to Milpitas City Council in 1998 and went on to serve as mayor between 2002 and 2008, and again from 2010 to 2016.
+Before becoming mayor, Esteves served on the Milpitas City Council from 1998 to 2002.

 Biography

 Esteves was born and raised in Dagupan, Pangasinan, in the Philippines.
 Esteves graduated from the University of the Philippines Diliman with bachelor's degrees in civil engineering and industrial engineering and an MBA.
 While attending the University of the Philippines, he was a member of Epsilon Chi.
 In 1980, Esteves immigrated to the United States.
 Later he attended and graduated from UCLA Anderson School of Management, and the John F. Kennedy School of Government.
 He had worked for the Santa Clara County Superior Court as an Information Systems Specialists; retiring in 2013.